 Some adults have also shown reluctance to come forward when a child is being abuse, due to:

 - Fear that reporting it will make things worse

 Although great strides have been made to protect our children, the numbers are still frightening.
 Because pedophiles prey on their victims in secret and manipulate young minds, it’s difficult to unearth many of these crimes.
 That leaves us knowing three basic things: how many cases have been reported; that the figure may be just a fraction of the real number; and that as adults we must remain vigilant to protect children.

-If you have questions about legal options for holding abusers accountable and getting help with psychological and emotional recovery, contact Andreozzi & Associates, P.C., a Pennsylvania law firm focusing on helping abuse victims.
+If you have questions about legal options for holding abusers accountable and getting help with psychological and emotional recovery, contact Andreozzi + Foote P.C., a Pennsylvania law firm focusing on helping abuse victims.